Note: Spring FAQs will be published soon.

 Advising and Registration

 During your advising session, your schedule will be reviewed and approved by an advisor.
 The advisor will provide registration clearance to allow you to register.
-In some cases, the advisor may register you for one or more classes.

 The Office of Records & Registration will be available to assist you if you have any challenges during the process.
 The Office of Academic Advising and the academic departments will also be available to provide support.